douglasstarnes/mempy-flask-heroku/README.md

 ####What you'll need
 Before you begin you'll need to sign up for a few online services:

  * Github - If you haven't created a Cloud9 account yet, you can easily do so with Github
  * Cloud9 - Use your Github account to log in
  * Heroku - This is the cloud hosting service
  * MongoLab - This is the database

 ######Github
 The home page for Github is [github.com](http://github.com).
 We won't be using Github for in this tutorial for anything other than creating a Cloud9 account.
-If you already have a Github account, skip to the next section.
+If you already have a Github account, you can skip to the next section.
 Otherwise, go to the Github home page and create a new account.
 You'll have to verify your email address by clicking on a link in an email they will send to you.
 After that, you're ready to move on to Cloud9.

 ######Cloud9 IDE
 This is the browser-based development environment we will be using.
-It's completely free to use except there is one note of caution I like to reiterate.  **In the free Cloud9 workspaces, all code is public read-only.**  This means that you should not store sensitive data like OAuth tokens or API keys in the code (and you shouldn't do this anyway).
+It's completely free to use except there is one note of caution I like to reiterate.  **In the free Cloud9 workspaces, all code is public read-only.**  This means that you should not hardcode sensitive data like OAuth tokens or API keys (and you shouldn't do this anyway).
 We'll see a better way of doing this when we get to MongoLab.

 The Cloud9 home page is [c9.io](http://c9.io).
 You can use your Github account (see the previous section) to create a Cloud9 account.
-Just click on the icon that looks like the silhouette of a cat next to the 'SIGN IN' button:
+Just click on the icon that looks like the silhouette of a cat next to the _SIGN IN_ button:

 ![Sign in to Cloud9 with Github](readme_images/c9signin.png)

 If you already have a Cloud9 account associated with Github you'll be taken to the dashboard.
-Otherwise, a screen will ask you to authorize Cloud9 to use your Github account.
+Otherwise, a page will appear asking you to authorize Cloud9 to use your Github account.
 Once you agree, you'll be taken to the dashboard.

 ######Heroku
 Heroku is a cloud web application hosting provider.
 We will use Heroku to serve our application.
 Heroku is free just like Github and Cloud9 (or at least it has a free plan which will be more than enough for our simple application.) but you can't use Github to log in.
 So you'll need to go to the Heroku homepage at [heroku.com](http://heroku.com) and create an account.
 The process is similar to Github and you'll need to verify your email by clicking on a link they will send you in an email.

 One note about Heroku, it also has paid plans.
 By default, you get 5 applications and a limited number of add on services (such as databases) for free.
 However, if you verify your account with a credit card, they will give you 100 application and more add ons.
-This will make the next step, adding MongoDB support, very easy.
+This will make adding MongoDB support much easier.
 However, I understand that not everyone will want to do this so I have included the instructions for using MongoLab with Heroku without a verified account.

 ######MongoLab
 MongoLab is the host for the database that we will use.
 This database is called MongoDB.
 If you haven't worked with MongoDB or it's relatives (collectively referred to as NoSQL) it's quite different from other databases you might have used in the past.
 However, it's super simple to use, is pre-installed on Cloud9 for testing purposes, has an excellent Python library and is free!
 So just like Heroku, you can't use Github to login.
 You'll need to go to the MongoLab home page at [mongolab.com](http://mongolab.com) and create an account.
-After that, head back to Cloud 9 and we'll start coding!
+After that, head back to Cloud9 and we'll start coding!

 ####Setting up Cloud9
 There is not a lot to do here because most everything is preinstalled but there are a few things we need to do.
 First we have to create a new workspace.
 When you log in to Cloud9, you'll be taken to the dashboard which has a list of your workspaces on the left.
 By default, Cloud9 creates a demo project workspace for you, but we are going to create one from scratch.
-So click the green 'CREATE NEW WORKSPACE' button in the upper left and then on the 'Create a New Workspace' link in the pop up menu:
+So click the green _CREATE NEW WORKSPACE_ button in the upper left and then on the _Create a New Workspace_ link in the pop up menu:

 ![Create a new Cloud9 workspace](readme_images/createc9wkspc.png)

-You'll be presented with the 'Create a New Workspace' dialog:
+You'll be presented with the _Create a New Workspace_ dialog:

 ![Create a New Workspace](readme_images/createwkspcdialog.png)

 1. Give your workspace a name.
 This name does not have to be unique across Cloud9, only to your account so you can use _mempydemo_ like shown above.
 2. Select _Open and Discoverable_ for _Workspace Privacy_.
-This is the option to get free workspaces.
+This is the option for free workspaces.
 3. For _Hosting_ select _Hosted_.
 Again, this is for the free workspaces.
 4. Select _Custom_ for the workspace type.
 This will give us a blank workspace without any opinions as to the framework or language we will be using.
 5. Click the green _CREATE_ button.

-A new entry in the left of the window will come up with your workspace name and a gear.
-This mean Cloud9 is creating the workspace.
+A new entry in the left pane will come up with your workspace name and a spinning gear.
+This means Cloud9 is creating the workspace.
 It should only take a few seconds.
 Cloud9 is very fast!

 ![Workspace pending](readme_images/c9working.png)